Moebius Syndrome

 Genoa, IT

-Bernardo Bianchi practices in Genoa, Italy.
+Bernardo Bianchi practices practicing medicine in Genoa, Italy.
 Mr. Bianchi is rated as an Elite expert by MediFind in the treatment of Moebius Syndrome.
-His top areas of expertise are Facial Paralysis, Charlie M Syndrome, Moebius Syndrome, Osteotomy, and Endovascular Embolization.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Facial Paralysis, Charlie M Syndrome, Moebius Syndrome, Osteotomy, and Nerve Decompression.

 Elite in Moebius Syndrome